hrpatel/miscellaneous/paytm/answers.md

 - Install/configure single sign-on with existing identity solution (e.g. using sssd with LDAP/Active Directory)

-_Please note that I don't have hands-on experience with Namenode HA, Hive or Yarn.
-I researched those technologies to answer the questions below._
+**_Please note that I don't have hands-on experience with Namenode HA, Hive or Yarn.
+I researched those technologies to answer the questions below._**

 Q5
 -

 Q6
 -
-User Joe will get a permission error trying to execute this statement since he is not authorized to access the underlying storage layer.
+User Joe will get a permission error trying to execute the select statement since he is not authorized to access the underlying storage layer.

 Q7
 -
 It is possible to limit queue capacity that any single user can consume by setting the 'user-limit-factor' or 'user-limit' to a value less than 1.
-E.g. a value of 0.5 would restrict any user from using resources beyond half of the queue capacity.
+E.g. a value of 0.5 would restrict 'Joe' from using resources beyond half of the queue capacity allowing others to utilize the queue.